-Chopra, who bagged a gold medal in 2018 Asian Games while clocked a national record (87.43 metres) to finish fourth in IAAF Diamond League, also lauded the Minister of Youth Affairs and Sports Rajyavardhan Singh Rathore for "doing pretty good things for sports in the nation."
+Chopra, who bagged gold in Asian Games while clocked a national record (87.43 metres) to finish fourth in IAAF Diamond League, also lauded the Minister of Youth Affairs and Sports Rajyavardhan Singh Rathore for "doing pretty good things for sports in the nation."

 "They have run Khelo India and they are working more.
 I hope in the coming year's things will get better," he added.

 When quizzed about his preparations for Olympics Tokyo 2020, Chopra said: "First of all I have World Championship next year, so I am preparing for it.
 If things go well then automatically I will be motivated for Olympics.
-I have my target set on the Olympics."
-(ANI)
+I have my target set on the Olympics.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)